 Code of Conduct

-The student code of conduct can be found in their form rooms.
+The student code of conduct can be found in their form rooms as well as on our website under Policies & Forms.
 Any student who breaks the code of conduct rules will be disciplined in line with our Behaviour Policy.

 Tutors are responsible for the progress and behaviour of their students, any outstanding individual problems are referred to the Heads of Year, Deputy Headteachers or Headteacher as appropriate.
 Students in their first year have experienced Year 7 tutors who specialise in the school integration process.
 After settling into life here in school, forms are then reorganised for the transition into Year 8, and a tutor is assigned to support the students until at least the end of Year 11.

 We have a broad and balanced curriculum and plenty of extracurricular activities to keep students occupied.
 In PSHE (Personal, Social and Health Education) lessons the students learn about topics covering ‘Health & Well-being’, ‘Relationships & Sex Education’ and ‘Living in the wider world’.